VitroidFPV/vitroidfpv.com/modules/articles/guides-fpv-dictionary.md

 * ###### FW:
 Short for firmware

+* ###### PID:
+Proportional-Integral-Derivative - A control loop that is used to control the craft.
+It takes the error between the desired and actual position of the craft, and outputs a value that is used to correct the error

+* ###### Bootloader:
+A small program stored on the flight controller that is used to flash new firmware to the flight controller

+* ###### DFU:
+Device Firmware Upgrade - A process of flashing new firmware to a device.
+It's usually activated by holding down a button on the flight controller, or by sending `bl` into the [CLI](#cli) of most firmwares

+* ###### CLI:
+Command Line Interface - A way to send commands to the flight controller, can be used to completely configure the craft without using grahpical interfaces.
+It's usually accessed through the configurator, but can also be accessed through a serial terminal like PuTTY

+* ###### Diff:
+An output from the `diff all` command that contains all the settings of the flight controller that are changed from the default values.
+It's used to share settings between people, or to save your settings for later use (between firmware flashes for example)

+* ###### Dump:
+An output from the CLI command `dump` that contains all the settings of the flight controller, regardless of whether they are changed from the default values.
+Given a completely empty MCU-level target, a dump can be used to completely configure the flight controller into a functional state

 ## Firmware

+* ###### MultiWii:
+The original flight controller firmware, literally using [gyroscopes](#gyro) from the Nintendo Wii controllers on Arduino boards.
+It's nowhere near modern standards, and should not be used.
+But it can be interesting to play around with

+* ###### Baseflight:
+A Port of MultiWii to 32-bit MCUs.
+Very similar situation as with MultiWii

+* ###### Cleanflight:
+Due to some disagreements in the Baseflight development, Cleanflight was forked from Baseflight and was the norm for a while.
+Yet now it has met the same fate as the previous firmwares

 * ###### Betaflight:
 The most popular flight controller firmware.
 It's open-source, and is used on most flight controllers.
 It's highly configurable, and has a lot of features for high-performance flight

 * ###### INav:
 A flight controller firmware based on Betaflight, but with a focus on long-range/autonomous flight (and not only for multirotors).
 It has a lot of features for GPS navigation and offers better support for planes and wings

+* ###### Emuflight:
+A flight controller firmware based on Betaflight, but with a focus on freestyle flight.
+Nowadays I'd recommend just using Betaflight, as it has improved a lot in that regard

+* ###### Butterflight:
+A fork of Betaflight which re-introduced some filtering features that were removed from Betaflight.
+It's not developed anymore

+* ###### OpenPilot/LibrePilot:
+Projects entirely separate from the "xflight" firmwares, with a focus on ease of use and user experience.
+LibrePilot followed OpenPilot, but is now no longer developed

 * ###### Ardupilot:
 Autopilot firmware that is used on a lot of different platforms - multirotors, planes, boats, rovers, and more.
 It's open-source, and has a lot of features for autonomous movement and navigation